mantidproject/mantid/docs/source/algorithms/Fit-v1.rst

 #########################

-If the input MatrixWorkspace contains histogram data then there are two way to evalue the fit function on it and it can be set via the `EvaluationType` property.
+If the input MatrixWorkspace contains histogram data then there are two ways to evaluate the fit function on it and it can be set via the `EvaluationType` property.
 If `EvaluationType` is "CentrePoint" (which is the default) the function is evaluated at the centre of the bin.
 If `EvaluationType` is set to "Histogram" then the function is integrated within each bin and these integrals are used to evaluate the cost function.

-The "Histogram" evaluation type can give more accurate results when fitting histograms with very large bins.
+The "Histogram" evaluation type will typically give more accurate results when fitting histograms with very large bins.
 It also less sensitive to a particular binning.

 For the next example a spectrum was generated and rebinned to different bin sizes.